AdroitAdorKhan/EnergizedBlu/README.md

 ## DISCLAIMER

 ```
-This is an experimental project, targeting to get the best out of a compact hosts file.
+This is an experimental project, aiming to get the best out of a compact hosts file.
 If it breaks your Internet Usage Experience, I won't be responsible.
 Open an issue and let me help you.
 ```

 ---